Woongsik/guestMap/README.md

 # GUEST MAP
 User can leave a message with their location.
-Basically, Leaflet-react and MERN enviroment (MongoDB, Express, React, Node) are used and deployed on Heroku. ( https://guest-map.herokuapp.com )
+Basically, Leaflet-react and MERN enviroment (MongoDB, Express, React, Node) are used.

 ## Requirements